This page includes a list of terms used in this guide with definitions.

 Linting is the process of checking code for style and syntax errors.
 A linter is the tool used for linting.
 When Travis CI runs on your pull request to an Adafruit repo, it's running a linter called Pylint on your code to verify that it is in line with Adafruit's required standard.

-The main, default branch is called master.
-It's good practice to make changes on a working branch and leave the master branch clean.
+The default branch is called main.
+It's good practice to make changes on a working branch and leave the main branch clean.

 A merge takes the changes from one place and merges them into another.
 Your changes will be merged following an approved pull request.
 You'll